proximax-storage/xpx-java-sdk/README.md

 Upload upload = new Upload(remotePeerConnection);
 try {
-	String nemhash = upload.uploadData(MessageTypes.PLAIN, this.xPvkey, this.xPubkey, "This is a test data1", null, null, null);
+	String nemhash = upload.uploadData(MessageTypes.PLAIN, this.xPvkey, this.xPubkey, "This is a test data1", null, null, null).getNemHash();
 } catch (ApiException e) {
 	e.printStackTrace();
 }